-A Phase I/II Trial of BMS-986253 in Myelodysplastic Syndromes BMS-986253
+A Phase I/II Trial of BMS-986253 in Myelodysplastic Syndromes

 Background: The myelodysplastic syndromes (MDS) are a group of bone marrow neoplasms.
 MDS mostly affect elderly people.
 The drugs used to treat MDS are not always effective, and the only curative treatment is stem cell transplant.
 Researchers want to see if a new drug can be used to treat MDS.
 Objective: To learn if BMS-986253 is a safe and effective treatment for MDS.
 Eligibility: Adults aged 18 and older with MDS.
 Design: Participants will be screened with a medical history, medication review, and physical exam.
 They will answer questions about how well they are able to take care of themselves.
 Their temperature, blood pressure, breathing rate, and heart rate will be monitored.
 They will have an electrocardiogram to see how well their heart is working.
 They will give blood and urine samples.
 They may have a bone marrow biopsy.
 Participants will be assigned to a specific group.
 They will receive either BMS-986253 alone or in combination with DNA methyltransferase inhibitors (DNMTi).
 Treatment will be given in 28-day cycles.
 Participants will get BMS-986253 as an infusion on days 1 and 15 of each cycle.
 Some participants also will take oral DNMTi on days 2-6 of each cycle.
 They will receive treatment until their disease gets worse or they have bad side effects.
 At study visits, some screening tests will be repeated.
 Some of the samples that are collected will be used for genetic testing.
 About 30 days after treatment ends, participants will have a follow-up visit to see how they are doing.
 After that, follow up will occur via phone every 3-6 months until the study ends.
 NIH will cover the costs for some travel expenses....

-The following criteria is a partial list of reasons why patients may be eligible to participate in this clinical trial.
-Further evaluation with a medical professional is required.
+The following criteria is a partial list of reasons why patients may or may not be eligible to participate in this clinical trial.
+Further evaluation with a medical professional will be required to determine full eligibility.

 * INCLUSION CRITERIA: